GangaMegha/Deep-Learning/README.md

-# DL-Assignments
+# Deep Learning - Assignments
-This repository consists of both Python as well as Tensorflow scripts implementing :
+This repository consists of both Python and Tensorflow scripts implementing :

 ## 1 : Backpropagation :
        Implementation of a neural network in python, with tunable number of layers and number of neurons in each layer along with hyper parameters such as